844-914-1942

 How long you commit to the lease directly impacts your rate.
 Short-term leases, which might last for a few months or cover a specific season, offer incredible flexibility but usually come with a higher hourly or monthly cost.
 This option is perfect if you have temporary travel needs or want to try out leasing without a long-term commitment.
 Conversely, a long-term lease of a year or more will almost always secure you a better overall rate.
 This is because it provides stability and predictable income for the aircraft owner, a benefit they pass on to you.
 Your ideal lease duration really depends on your travel consistency.

-Current Market Demand
+The Impact of Market Demand

 Private aviation operates on the classic principles of supply and demand.
 When demand is high, prices tend to rise.
 This often happens during major global events like the Super Bowl or the Cannes Film Festival, as well as during peak business travel periods.
 With more people looking to fly privately, the available inventory of jets shrinks, driving up the cost.
 During slower times of the year, you’ll likely find more aircraft availability and more competitive pricing.
 You can also take advantage of market dynamics by booking empty leg flights, which offer significant savings on one-way trips.